Myanmar Cooking Class with Min and May in Chiang Mai | Viajera en Tailandia

 The experience begins with a welcome in the Min & May kitchen, where you'll enjoy a drink before the session begins.

-Together, you'll walk through the garden to gather some of the ingredients that will be used in the cooking.
+Together, you'll walk through the garden to gather some of the ingredients that will be used in the meal.
 Then you'll take part in a step-by-step guided cooking class, learning traditional Myanmar recipes that have been passed down in their families for years.

 Between the preparation and the conversation, the dishes come together until they reach the table, where the final meal is shared in a warm and peaceful atmosphere surrounded by the area’s natural beauty.